It's probably easier to name a Looney Tunes that doesn't use this trope. Among those that do:

 Ratty also falls victim to this in the third act of the episode "Bad Luck Bogus", after a mallet that got thrown up into the air by Bogus earlier falls back down and lands on Ratty's foot, causing Ratty to jump up into the air in pain before coming back down while holding his foot in pain.

-In Teen Titans, Robin seeks training from "The True Master".
+Robin seeks training from "The True Master".
 He is ordered to change into martial arts gi and remove his shoes.
 He hurts his feet on the rocky ground and complains, "The next time some crazy old woman tells you to leave your shoes behind, bring them anyway."

 Wunschpunsch: In one episode, Bubonic's feet suffered several Amusing Injuries before he and Tyrannia cast the Spell of the Week.
 Tyrannia planned to turn everyone into giants but Bubonic's whining about his feet during the spellcasting altered it so the victims only had their feet turned into giant sized ones.